Climate Migration: California fire pushes family to Vermont - KESQ

 “As we are going through the ash and we are finding these things. it makes it more beautiful because you’ve just lost everything that was your old life,” Ellie Holden said.
 “It’s this piece of evidence that we had this life.
 We had a house.
 We had these things.
 We were happy.”

 Initially, the family wasn’t ready to give up on Paradise.
-All the children, now 4 to 15 years old, were born there, and Ellen Holden’s grandparents had lived there.
+All the children, now 4 to 15 years old, were born there, and Ellie Holden’s grandparents had lived there.

 Taking a “this fire is not going to destroy us” attitude, James Holden moved the trailer from the church parking lot back to the family’s two-thirds of an acre of charred land.
 Before the fire, they had fruit trees, a huge vegetable garden and chickens.